Compendium solar spectrum formation: Preamble: on-line format and on-line material

-The final three linked files in \rrref{Table}{tab:abbreviations} are practicals.
-They date back to the 1990s and therefore use IDL but are easily coded in Python.
-I recommend SSA and SSB, designed to accompany IART, for fresh RT students to gain hands-on insights.
+I transited from Ultrix on \href{https://robrutten.nl/robshots/kop-rob-pict0002.jpg} {DECstations} at work, the Atari at home (ten years!) and the ST-Book for travel (five years) via a \href{https://robrutten.nl/robshots/schlepptopf.jpg}{heavy Dell} and a \href{https://robrutten.nl/robshots/rob-toaster.jpg} {dysfunctional Mac} to \href{https://robrutten.nl/Recipes_Ubuntu.html}{Ubuntu on Toshiba laptops}.
+Help went from thick vendor manuals in large binders to ICT personnel to graduate students to Stackexchange.
+FORTRAN still exists but IDL (my start on it was for teaching SSA and SSB) presently museum-ripens in the Python take-over.
+Me too.
+So it goes.}.
+I recommend \href{https://robrutten.nl/rrweb/rjr-edu/exercises/ssa/ssa.pdf}{SSA} and \href{https://robrutten.nl/rrweb/rjr-edu/exercises/ssb/ssb.pdf}{SSB}, designed to accompany IART, for fresh RT students to gain hands-on insights.
 The third is a practical for RTSA developed by former graduate students that still awaits conversion into proper SSC format.

 Here I refer and link to these nine files for equations and graphs that otherwise would swamp this text.
-In oral 3D bodily-on-the-spot teaching I would project and discuss these; here you should open and scrutinize them yourself.
+In oral 3D bodily-on-the-spot classroom teaching I project and discuss these; here you should open and scrutinize them yourself.

-Navigation: links to these nine files (square-bracketed blue) should open the particular page in your browser.
-Similarly, blue links to ADS-accessible literature should open the cited page\footnote{With most pdf viewers, but some may instead shunt you to the first page.
-This may also happen for pay-walled publications even with a license (\rrref{endnote}{note:silly}).
-For such I add the pdf page number for manually going to the cited page.} \rrendnote{ADS page opening, silly publishers}{note:silly}{ I describe linking citations to the ADS abstract page and opening particular pages in ADS-accessible pdf files on \href{https://robrutten.nl/Turning_citations.html}{this webpage}.
+Page links to these nine files (square-bracketed blue) should open the particular page in your browser (\rrref{footnote}{note:openpage}).
+Page links to ADS-accessible literature should open the cited page \rrendnote{ADS page opening, silly publishers}{note:silly}{ I describe linking citations to the ADS abstract page and opening particular pages in ADS-accessible pdf files on \href{https://robrutten.nl/Turning_citations.html}{this webpage}.
 The latex macros and usage examples are given in my \href{https://robrutten.nl/Report_recipe.html}{report recipe for astronomy students}.
 ADS pdf opening does not work for publications at what I call ``silly publishers'' who do not furnish direct pdf access on the ADS abstract page; I avoid citing these altogether.
 More detail in my \href{https://robrutten.nl/Recipes_publications.html}{recipes for publications}.